-Compliance is a slightly odd tech space to fall into, but Donald and I started working together because of a fortuitous coffee we went for about five and a half years ago.
-It's a cliché but we ended up doodling ideas on napkins and taking a business forward from there.
+Compliance is a slightly odd tech space to build a career in but my Co-Founder Donald (PassFort’s CEO) and I started working together because of a fortuitous coffee we went for about five and a half years ago.
+It's a cliché but we ended up doodling ideas on napkins and taking our business forward from there.

-We dabbled by looking at compliance issues in the blockchain space, but quickly we realised that while blockchain was the cool new FinTech kid on the block, actually the same problems extended across the entire industry, not just in blockchain.
-Compliance software hadn’t caught the technical revolution in the same way other business technologies had.
+We dabbled by looking at compliance issues faced by our friends in the FinTech community, but quickly realised that while they were the cool new kids on the block, actually the same problems extended across the entire industry, including the global banks.
+Compliance software hadn’t caught the Enterprise Software revolution in the same way other business technologies had.

-This set the scene for us trying to solve a RegTech problem together.
+This set the scene for us trying to solve this RegTech problem together.

 PassFort in the first instance

-This didn’t have any appreciation for the nuance in regulation though, things like risk and making sure processes are appropriate to the rest of the company - understanding the different ways that can fall apart!
+This didn’t (yet) have any appreciation for the nuance in regulation though, the importance of a risk-based approach and making sure processes are appropriate to customer typologies, product and jurisdictions - understanding the many different ways that can fall apart!

 In terms of the difference between our solution now and then, it's been about finding out all the different ways compliance is a difficult problem to solve with technology.
 That's why we've got a sophisticated and much more powerful solution now.